 Stage IV NSCLC Treatment

-EGFR tyrosine kinase inhibitors in patients with NSCLC EGFR mutations
+EGFR tyrosine kinase inhibitors (first line)

-- A phase III multicenter, randomized trial compared gefitinib with carboplatin plus paclitaxel as first-line treatment in clinically selected patients in East Asia who had advanced adenocarcinoma of the lung and had never smoked or were former light smokers.
+- A phase III, multicenter, randomized trial compared gefitinib with carboplatin plus paclitaxel as first-line treatment in clinically selected patients in East Asia who had advanced adenocarcinoma of the lung and had never smoked or were former light smokers.

-- The study met its primary objective of demonstrating the superiority of gefitinib as compared with the carboplatin-paclitaxel combination for PFS (HR for progression or death = 0.74; 95% CI, 0.65–0.85; P < .001).
+- The study met its primary objective of demonstrating the superiority of gefitinib as compared with the carboplatin-paclitaxel combination for PFS (HR for progression or death, 0.74; 95% CI, 0.65–0.85; P < .001).

 - The median PFS was 5.7 months in the gefitinib group and 5.8 months in the carboplatin-paclitaxel group.[Level of evidence: 1iDiii]